 Elbow pain can also involve tendon injury, as in the cases of tennis or golfer’s elbow.
 In tennis elbow it is the extensor tendons which move the wrist up, that can be damaged.
 In golfer’s elbow it is the flexor tendons, that move the wrist down, that get injured.
 It is not rare for us to see elbow and hand pain that has been misdiagnosed as carpal tunnel syndrome.
 Carpal tunnel syndrome involves the entrapment of the median nerve where the wrist and hand connect.

-Common symptoms of elbow injury are: pain, swelling, numbness, tingling in the arm, weakness, and changes in temperature or color of the skin.
+Common symptoms of elbow injury are: pain, swelling, numbness, tingling in the arm, weakness, and changes in temperature or colour of the skin.
 A patient may not remember having a specific injury, especially if symptoms began gradually or during usual activities.

 But eighty percent of chronic elbow pain is caused by spraining the annular ligament, which attaches the radius bone to the ulnar bone.
 Because of the heavy demands placed on the fingers and hands by performing repetitive tasks, the annular ligament is stressed daily and could become a source of chronic pain.
 Another source of chronic elbow pain is strain of the ulnar collateral ligament.
 This ligament supports the inside of the elbow and holds the ulnar bone to the humerus.

-Our goal at OrthoRegen is for our patients to have an active, healthy, pain free life.
-Prolotherapy is a very safe, affordable option that allows you to keep working and training during the recovery process.
-It is one of the few treatments that encourages movement post-treatment.
+Our goal at OrthoRegen is for our patients to have an active, healthy, pain-free life.
+Prolotherapy is a very safe, affordable option that allows you to keep working, training and living a normal life during the recovery process.
+Prolotherapy for chronic elbow pain is one of the few treatments that encourages movement post-treatment.
 Movement actually aids the healing process after Prolotherapy.
 By contrast, elbow surgery requires you reduce activity after treatment.